AsherTeo/Financial-Loan-Analytics/README.md

 To demonstrate my SQL skills, I manually import the dataset into Microsoft Server.
 Using SQL, I generate various results and insights, which are saved in an SQL Report under the SQL folder.
 Subsequently, I utilize the Python `pyodbc` library to extract the data from the SQL Server for further analysis and processing.
 Additionally, I conduct data wrangling tasks such as removing duplicates and missing values, and ensuring correct data types are assigned.

 ### 2) Feature Enginerring
+To enhance the dataset, a K-Means clustering with 29 clusters is utilized to group job titles into 15 distinct job categories.